guardianproject/viento/README.md

 # viento
-Viento: Latin America Optimization and Localization Effort
+Viento or "Wind": Off-Grid and Constrained Computing Optimization Effort